Polypterus endlicherii: Habitat and distribution

 Polypterus endlicheri are commonly found in rivers, lakes, marshes, swamps, and even brackish water systems throughout central and western Africa.
-Currently, no population estimates have been made, but the IUCN listed P. endlicheri as a species of least concern in 2019 due to their widespread range across Africa.
-They are native to the nations of Benin, Burkina Faso, Cameroon, Central African Republic, Chad, Côte d’Ivoire (Ivory Coast), Ethiopia, Ghana, Guinea, Mali, Nigeria, and Sudan.
+Currently, no population estimates have been made, but the IUCN listed P. endlicheri as a species of least concern in 2019 because of their widespread range across Africa.
+They are native to Benin, Burkina Faso, Cameroon, Central African Republic, Chad, Côte d'Ivoire (Ivory Coast), Ethiopia, Ghana, Guinea, Mali, Nigeria, and Sudan.
 In central Africa, P. endlicheri are known to inhabit the White Nile, including the Bahr al-Ghazal and Bahr al-Jabal tributary systems, as well as the Baro River.
 In western Africa, they can be found in the Niger, Comoé, Bandama, Volta and Ouémé Rivers, and the Chad Basin.

-P. endlicheri prefer slow moving waters with heavy vegetation or other forms of cover to support their ambush hunting style.
-The range of P. endlicheri overlaps those of many other bichir species such as Polypterus senegalus (Gray bichir) and Polypterus bichir (Nile bichir).
+P. endlicheri prefer slow-moving waters with heavy vegetation or other forms of cover to support their ambush hunting style.
+The range of P. endlicheri overlaps those of many other bichir species such as P. senegalus (Gray bichir) and P. bichir (Nile bichir).
 Despite their overlapping ranges, these bichir species often avoid direct competition by inhabiting slightly different ecological niches.
 For instance, P. endlicheri and P. senegalus exhibit different thermal preferences, potentially explaining why P. senegalus are often found in shallower waters near banks while P. endlicheri can more often be found in deeper water when they inhabit the same bodies of water.